Anxiety

 INTENT

 The idea stayed minimal.
-Kids playing, small tension, quiet machine moments.
+Kids, small tension, quiet machine moments.
 Nothing exaggerated.
-Just everyday behavior under pressure.
-Each shot was treated as its own experiment, focusing on movement, timing, camera, and performance.
-Isolate it, test it, then bring it back together.
+Each shot treated as its own experiment — movement, timing, camera, performance.
+Isolate it, test it, bring it back together.
+This was not about making something perfect.
+It was about understanding where the system holds and where it breaks, and how much direction it actually takes to make something feel intentional.

 SYSTEM BEHAVIOR